-• Staff in school log all incidents of inappropriate behaviour in order to spot and action any patterns of behaviour
+• Staff in school log all incidents of inappropriate behaviour in order to spot and action any patterns of behaviour viewed as a short-term measure; if the child constantly does not want to go out, this must be addressed.

 • Action/Support Plans can be put in place to address specific situations.
 They should be drawn up by staff in consultation with parents.
 A major aspect of this plan would be to hold regular meetings with parents to ensure communication between all parties is clear and transparent.